Florida International University: Research

 Florida International University spent $246 million in annual research expenditures and was awarded $310 million in research awards for fiscal year 2021.
-Florida International University ranked 107th in total research and development (R&D) expenditures by the National Science Foundation.
-FIU is classified as a top-tier Doctoral University – Very high research activity by the Carnegie Foundation for the Advancement of Teaching.
+FIU ranked 107th in total research and development (R&D) expenditures by the National Science Foundation.
+FIU is classified among "R1: Doctoral Universities – Very high research activity".

 International Hurricane Research Center

 The International Hurricane Research Center (IHRC) is the nation's only university-based research facility dedicated tropical storm research.
 It comprises the Laboratory for Coastal Research; the Laboratory for Social Science Research; the Laboratory for Insurance, Financial & Economic Research; and the Laboratory for Wind Engineering Research, as well as the FIU Wall of Wind.
 The 12-fan Wall of Wind (WoW) at FIU is the largest and most powerful university research facility of its kind and is capable of simulating a Category 5 hurricane.
 In 2015 the National Science Foundation selected the 12-fan WOW as one of the nation's major "Experimental Facilities" under the Natural Hazards Engineering Research Infrastructure (NHERI) competition.
-Not to be confused with the National Hurricane Center (also located at University Park), the IHRC is located on the western side of the campus.
+Not to be confused with the National Hurricane Center (also at University Park), the IHRC is on the western side of the campus.